Easy worldwide communication for all hams

 One of the requirements of IRLP is that the node must be connected to a radio on the ham bands - either a repeater or a radio on a simplex channel.
 Both amateur radio and the IRLP are international in scope, and subject to international agreements which require that regulations in other countries be followed when the IRLP system is used there.
-By keeping to the rule that all IRLP traffic must originate from a locally received RF signal it prevents non-amateur operators from transmitting over amateur frequencies.
-It also promotes the use of radios in Amateur Radio, hence the IRLP motto "Keeping the Radio in Amateur Radio."
+By keeping to the rule that all IRLP traffic must originate from a locally received RF signal, it prevents non-amateur operators from transmitting over amateur frequencies.
+It also promotes the use of radios in amateur radio, hence the IRLP motto "Keeping the Radio in Amateur Radio."
 What's more, since IRLP nodes are located on the VHF/UHF amateur radio bands, any licensed ham radio operator may operate using this form of communication.

 Where can I find a node?

-You might call and connect to a nearby node using a handheld radio, and key in a four-digit identifier for a node in a city on the other side of the country.
+You might call and connect to a nearby node using a handheld radio, and key in a four-digit identifier for a node in a city on the other side of the country (or the world).
 The node's radio picks up the RF signal and converts the analog signal through the computer's sound card into the same digital packets as used by VoIP or Skype.
-The packets travel over the internet to the destination node's computer, where they are converted back into analog voice signal and passed to the microphone input of the node's radio station.
-You may be using a handheld in central Indiana, but your "CQ" is now heard in Brisbane, London, Tokyo, or any number of destinations you might select.
+The packets travel over the Internet to the destination node's computer, where they are converted back into analog voice signal and passed to the microphone input of the node's radio station.
+You may be using a handheld in central Indiana, but your voice is now heard in Brisbane, London, Tokyo or any number of destinations you might select.
 Any amateur answering your call through the now-open connection is heard on your handheld.

 Connecting to the TALARC Net

-Let's say you're interested in giving IRLP a try – what better way than to call in during our regular 2nd Saturday of the month net for TALARC?
-Briefly, here's how.
-(For a more detailed explanation, visit www.irlp.net).
+Let's say you're interested in giving these modes a try – what better way than to call in during our regular second-Saturday-of-the-month net for TALARC?
+Briefly, here's how to connect via IRLP.
+(For a more detailed explanation, visit www.irlp.net)

 You may also, while connected, use some of the following DTMF codes during your session.
 You might, for example, transmit DTMF 73 after you have finished your call, or if after several minutes you become aware that no one is currently using the link and you wish to call up a new node.
 Remember, EchoLink may use different commands.
 For IRLP:

 With reflector use, the first thing we must all remember is to leave a gap between transmissions and wait before you speak for a second after you key up.
 Having said that, this is a good time to list the three main rules when connected to a reflector:

 There you have it.
 If you haven't tried worldwide communication over IRLP or EchoLink, now is the time to give them a try.
-These new technologies give an interesting new twist to our hobby, and allows amateurs of every license class access to worldwide voice communication.
-You might also explore the many reflector channels with interesting content and gatherings of like-minded hams.
-Best of all, band conditions and propagation is never a problem…
+These new technologies give an interesting new twist to our hobby, and as a plus also allow amateurs of every license class access to worldwide voice communication.
+You might also explore the many reflector or conference channels with interesting content and gatherings of like-minded hams.
+Best of all, band conditions and propagation is never a problem!